 Although Boeing may eventually introduce a commercial airliner designated with the number 797, and although the company's Phantom Works (advanced research and development) is researching various advanecd concepts, Boeing is not currently developing a 797.

-Bloomberg reported June 17, 2015 that at the Paris Air Show "much of the talk centers on a Boeing Co. plane nicknamed “Mom” that doesn’t even exist yet.
-The tag is an acronym used internally at Boeing for “middle of market,” a jet that would be sized to fit between current single- and twin-aisle offerings and succeed the discontinued 757.
+Bloomberg reported June 17, 2015 that at the Paris Air Show "much of the talk centered on a Boeing Co. plane nicknamed “Mom” that doesn’t even exist yet.
+The tag was an acronym used internally at Boeing for “middle of market,” a jet that would be sized to fit between current single- and twin-aisle offerings and succeed the discontinued 757.
 No matter that it wouldn’t be in service until the 2020s.... the jet would seat about 220 people and fly 4,500 nautical miles (8,300 kilometers)... upgrades of roughly 20 percent over a narrow-body 757....
 A pair of aisles would eliminate middle seats in a six-abreast cabin, creating speedier boarding and unloading."

 Boeing [and Airbus] have been granted a number of patents for advanced airplane concepts that may provide a preview of coming attractions.
 In June 2011 Air Transport World [ATW] reported "Boeing moves toward '797' to replace 737 ...
 Boeing appears to be moving toward an all-new solution for the replacement of the 737, the biggest selling commercial jet aircraft in history."
 Artwork has circulated since at least early 1996 proclaiming blended-wing-body (BWB) aircraft design to be Boeing's response to competition from the Airbus A380 in the commercial airliner business.